What is Direct Method?

-Grammar Translation Method was based on set of specific rigid rules dictation, cramming of rules, translation, and writing.
+Grammar Translation Method was based on a set of specific rigid rules dictation, cramming of rules, translation, and writing.
 The major drawback in GTM was lack of practical use of target language.
-There was no practice of spoken language and as a result; learners were good at reading and able to write sentences but they were unable to use that language in spoken context.
+There was no practice of spoken language and as a result; learners were good at reading and able to write sentences but they could not use that language in spoken context.

 Main Focus of Direct Method

 In Direct Method, spoken word was given primacy.
 The students were taught in the target language.
 Instruction material was presented orally with help of actions and pictures instead of printed form.
 Learners were not allowed to use mother/native language to learn target language.
 The most important aspect of language learning in Direct Method was the practice of culture in true sense.